jdleesmiller/wedding/README.md

 ### Photos

-The default photos are from Pexels:
+The photos for the demo are from [Pexels](https://www.pexels.com/):

 - https://www.pexels.com/photo/selective-focus-photography-of-two-penguins-689784/
 - https://www.pexels.com/photo/cold-glacier-iceberg-melting-48178/